nascx/hacker-rank-challenges-ts/README.md

 ![TypeScript](https://img.shields.io/badge/-TypeScript-333333?style=flat&logo=typescript)
 ![HackerRank](https://img.shields.io/badge/-HackerRank-333333?style=flat&logo=hackerrank)

 This repository is to show my resolutions to Hacker Rank challenges using TypeScript.
+Below are the links to the exercises.

+Obs.: The resolutions are named the same as the exercise names

 [Solve Me Fist](https://www.hackerrank.com/challenges/solve-me-first/problem?isFullScreen=true)